 Eating a lot of vegetables, fruit, and cereals, is thought to increase bloating and the amount of excreted feces due to a change in the intestinal microflora, which becomes richer in healthy bacteria.

-Please note that this article is not an invitation to further cut the cheese in public.
+Please note that this article is not an invitation to further cutting the cheese in public.
 Spanish researchers from the Barcelona Biomedical Research Center of the Liver and Digestive Diseases Network in Barcelona have found that digesting plant-based products leads to increased flatulence and feces.
 The study, published on 30 July in the journal Nutrients, suggests that this is due to the presence of more healthy bacteria in the gut microbiota.

 Read Also: Stomach Pain: Foods You Should Avoid if You Suffer from Bloating